daiolupo/project-journal/journal.md

 ### What I completed today

-- I complete the draft version of the wireframes and just need some feedback
+- I completed the draft version of the wireframes and just need some feedback

 ### Any issues preventing you from progressing